adamcooke/waiter/README.md

 ## Usage

 This is most useful when used as an init container within a Kubernetes pod.
-For example:
+You can add individual init containers for each service or configure multiple services within the same container to reduce (the small) overhead in starting individual containers.

 ```yaml
 initContainers: